WordPress/gutenberg/docs/data/data-core-edit-post.md

 Whether the publish sidebar is open.

+### isEditorPanelRemoved

+Returns true if the given panel was programmatically removed, or false otherwise.
+All panels are not removed by default.

+*Parameters*

+ * state: Global application state.
+ * panelName: A string that identifies the panel.

+*Returns*

+Whether or not the panel is removed.

 ### isEditorPanelEnabled

 Returns true if the given panel is enabled, or false otherwise.
 Panels are